malteprinzler/VisualFashionAttributePrediction/README.md

 I used random color jitter and random horizontal flipping as image augmentation techniques (provided by torchvision.transforms).
 The images from the iMaterialist Dataset are augmented, normalized (offset: [0.6765, 0.6347, 0.6207], std=[0.3284, 0.3371, 0.3379]) and resized to (512x512).

 I trained the model on 4 nvidia 2080ti gpus with a memory of 11 gb each which allowed me to use a mini batch size of 12.
-The model converged after 4 epochs (~ 1 day of training).
+The model converged after 3 epochs (~ 1 day of training).

-## TODO: UPLOAD WEIGHTS!
-Trained Model Weights:
+## Trained Model Weights:
 Due to quota limitations on github, I provide trained models on this <a href="https://drive.google.com/drive/folders/1EdsssrHV3g1cCNSLd2zke3qwBdNVCOjj?usp=sharing">link</a> to my google drive.
 The model is stored in the following formats:

 - .onnx